 Declaring a favorite ramen restaurant might get you murdered these days.
 That’s why you should make yourself familiar with Tank Noodle, so you can quickly transition any discussion about hot bowls of noodle soups to pho.

-A pho craving is usually why we go, but don't feel limited if you want to try other things.
+A pho craving is usually why we go, but don’t feel limited if you want to try other things.
 The menu is massive, a legit book with different pages dedicated to appetizers, banh mi sandwiches, congee, pho, noodles, rice dishes, and more.
-The decent English translations allow you to order anything that sounds good, but it's never a bad idea to double check your order with the staff.
-They'll help steer you in the right direction if you accidentally order an item not meant for the uninitiated with Vietnamese food.
+It has English translations, but it’s also never a bad idea to double check your order with the staff - they’ll help steer you in the right direction if you can’t choose.

 If you’re looking for an appetizer, we recommend spring rolls.
 The shrimp version wrapped with noodles, lettuce, mint, chives, and bean sprouts is light and tastes great.